zextras/tech-doc/README.md

 - make
 - all python packages listed in the file `requirements.txt`

-To install requirements, use e.g.,
+To install requirements, use e.g.:

 ```
  pip install -r requirements.txt```